-The largest density of “many small problems” in an organisation are usually hidden from management.
+Largest density of many small problems are usually hidden from management.
 (As managers don’t directly do the work).
-A lot of organisations concentrate on the large or medium problems, as this is where the senior management are focused on a “day to day” level.
+A lot of organisations concentrate on the large or medium problems.
+As this is where the senior management are focused on a “day to day” level.

 However some large and medium problems start off as small problems and escalate to large ones!

 Everyone in an organisation needs to identify and contribute to solving the many small problems

 The right way to develop Problem Solving Skills